giongto35/cloud-game/README.md

 ![screenshot](document/img/landing-page-gb.png)|![screenshot](document/img/landing-page-front.png)

 ## Feature
 1. Cloud gaming: Game logic and storage is hosted on cloud service.
 It reduces the cumbersome of game initialization.
-Images and audio are streamed to user in the most optimal way.
+Images and audio are streamed to user in the most optimal way using advanced encoding technology.
 2. Cross-platform compatibility: The game is run on web browser, the most universal built-in app.
 No console, plugin, external app or devices are needed.
 Chrome with the latest version and fully WebRTC support is recommended for the game.
 3. Emulator agnostic: The game can be played directly without any extra effort to set up the gaming emulator or platform.
 4. Vertically scaled: The infrastructure is designed to be able to scale under high traffic by adding more instances.